mentels/riak_core_tutorial/README.md

     riak_core_vnode_master:command(IdxNode, {download, URL}, ?MASTER).
 ```

-The `MASTER` indicates the ID of the master vnode for downlader vonodes.
+> `MASTER` indicates the ID of the master vnode for downloader vonodes.

 Next, implement the command:
 ```